fhunleth/sdburner/README.md

 The project contains the GUI and programming logic for the Raspberry Pi SDCard programmer that we use at [CoderDojoDC](http://coderdojodc.com).
 Students and mentors use it to program or reset the MicroSD cards that are used in our Raspberry Pi workstations.
-Through some pain, we found that programming SDCards using laptops was harder and more time consuming than it looked even with tools like Etcher.io.
+Through some pain, we found that making Raspbian MicroSD cards on the many kinds of laptops at our CoderDojo was surprisingly hard (even with Etcher.io).
+And yes, we actually mess up the software on the Raspberry Pis frequently, but that's ok since they're easy to recover now.

 Here's Alexa explaining how to use the programmer (she helped make it):